Client: Imperial College Healthcare NHS Trust

-The New Outpatients Building will provide a vital addition to the hospital allowing it to meet the demands of a diverse and growing environment.
-The proposed eight-storey building will bring together the majority of outpatient and supporting diagnostics services currently spread across the site.
+The new building is designed for the Trust to provide adaptable accommodation for Outpatients as a vital addition to the hospital allowing it to meet the demands of a diverse and growing environment.
+The proposed eight-storey building can accommodate the majority of outpatient and supporting diagnostics services currently spread across the site.

 Designed to improve clinical outcomes and patient experience, services in the new building will be tailored to combine different specialist services to better meet patients’ needs and help them to recover quickly and stay well.

-The New Outpatients Building is the first part of a wider masterplan which will ensure that St. Mary’s Hospital can continue to successfully operate as the major acute hospital and trauma centre for north-west London.
+The New Outpatients Building is the first part of a wider masterplan which is being developed to ensure that St. Mary’s Hospital can continue to successfully operate as the major acute hospital and trauma centre for north-west London.

 In its prominent location on Praed Street, it will become a recognisable cornerstone marking the entrance to St Mary’s Campus from the east.